ISCHEMIC STROKE / ACUTE THERAPY

 • use of oral anticoagulants

-• always carefully consider risk/benefit
+• always carefully assess the individual risk/benefit ratio

 • according to SITS-ISTR, the risk of parenchymal hematoma in stroke mimics was 1.2% [Keselman, 2019]